iamabdulrazak-zz/orderSystemApp/README.md

 # orderSystemApp
-This app is a full order system website, including the backend with apis
+This app is a full order system website, including Django backend with api.